 2019: (Hamilton, pole, P2): Another pole from Hamilton that ended up as second place in the race.
 This time Bottas jumped him at the start and controlled the race from there.
 6 wins in the next 7 races saw an easy run to the title for Lewis.

 2020 (Hamilton, 2nd, P4): A unusually messy weekend for Lewis saw him finish off the podium.
 Perhaps a grid penalty could be counted as bad luck, costing him a straight fight for victory.
 Regardless, winning from pole in the next 3 races set up what turned out to be a very dominant season for the Brit.

 2021 (Verstappen, 2nd, pole): A close battle between Hamilton and Verstappen that set the tone for the whole season.
 Verstappen passed Hamilton for the lead late on, but gave the place back as the overtake was presumed to be outside of track limits.

 There is not a single season where the eventual world champion was not competitive in the first round.
-There is a good case to be made that the world champion “should” have always won the opening race in the 90s and 00s, but recently it appears to have less of an impact on the season as a whole.
+There is a good case to be made that the world champion “should” have always won the opening race in the 90s and 00s.
+However recently it appears to have less of an impact on the season as a whole.